patrikpeterson69/machinelearningMaze/README.md

 # machinelearningMaze
-Creating a maze generator and using algorithms machine learning to make it found the closest path
+Creating a maze generator and using algorithms machine learning to make it found the closest path using Python